 State law provides for an annual independent audit by the Office of the State Auditor.
 Additionally, as a recipient of federal financial assistance, the City may be required to have an annual single audit that meets the requirements of the federal Office of Management and Budget Circular A-133 and its supplements.
 The federal audit is conducted by the state auditor's office in conjunction with the annual independent audit.
-The City is required to have a single audit for 2020, but as of the date of this report, the results were not yet finalized.
-The City had no requirement for a single audit in 2019.
+The City is not required to have a single audit for 2021.